Setup Guide#

 Access#

 Access to all the artifacts used during the bringing up of Tokkio Pipeline Application.
-For e.g. Tokkio Application Helm chart on NGC.
+For example, Tokkio Application Helm chart on NGC.
+For instructions on how to generate a personal API key, refer to Generating a Personal API Key.

 Infrastructure Layout#

-Tokkio Workflow setup on AWS requires several AWS resources to be created such as EC2 instances, Security Groups, Application load balancer, CloudFront for hosting UI content, S3 bucket, etc. Below picture shows the overall layout of components brought up on AWS.
+Tokkio Workflow setup on AWS requires several AWS resources including EC2 instances, Security Groups, Application Load Balancer, CloudFront for hosting UI content, S3 bucket, etc. The diagram below illustrates the overall layout of components deployed on AWS.

-Prepare a config file, either by copying base
+Prepare a config file, either by copying the base

 config-template.yml